- Full Itinerary

 Accommodations in Santa Fe (B,L,D)

-After breakfast, we arrange transportation for the one-hour drive to take you directly from Santa Fe to the Albuquerque International Airport.
-Please arrange your return flights to leave after 11:00 AM.
-If you have to leave earlier than this, we can arrange an airport shuttle.
-Or, you may want to say on a few extra days to truly enjoy and explore the “City Different.”
+After breakfast, we make the one-hour drive to take you directly from Santa Fe to the Albuquerque International Airport.
+You may want to stay on a few extra days to truly enjoy and explore the “City Different.”
 (B)

 Ferruginuous Hawk by Bryan Calk